Valencia's International College Program with Academic Training at the Walt Disney World© Resort

 Sickness and Injury Insurance

-Your insurance is through Insurance for Students (provider is United Healthcare), and during your orientation you will be given your insurance card which provides insurance coverage through the Care Plus plan for the six months of your JEV program.
+Your insurance is through Insurance for Students (provider is United Healthcare), you will be given instructions on how to download your insurance card which provides insurance coverage through the Care Plus plan for the six months of your JEV program.
 You must present this card when receiving any covered medical service.
 You may be required to pay a deductible amount.

 Property Insurance

-Valencia Community College, the Walt Disney World Company, or Price Management cannot be held responsible if anything happens to your personal property during this program.
+Valencia Community College, the Walt Disney World Company, or American Campus Communities(ACC) cannot be held responsible if anything happens to your personal property during this program.
 This includes:

 ALWAYS lock up your valuables – passport, DS-2019, cash, computer, Ipod, camera, jewelry, etc., in your locker when you are not using them.
 Do not trust that everyone who enters your apartment is a “friend” who shares the same values as you.
 Even honest people sometimes cannot resist temptation.
 Do not provide temptation to others by leaving your valuable property unlocked.

-Valencia strongly recommends that you purchase personal property insurance from any insurance company of your choice.
-It is your responsibility to arrange for this insurance; renters’ insurance is available for as low as $15 a month.
+Valencia College strongly recommends that you purchase personal property insurance from any insurance company of your choice.
+It is your responsibility to arrange for this insurance.

 Healthcare